aa-kag/Automated_Wardrobe/README.md

 1. Download the Wardrobe folder from the GitHub Repository.
 2. In your terminal open up the folder using the ```cd``` command.
 Example: cd /Users/user1/Desktop/Wardrobe
 3. Run command ```python main.py```.
 This will prompt the program to open with the main menu.
-In this github is a preloaded database with some pieces of clothing already stored, you can keep them in the database or remove and add your own clothing!
+In this github is a preloaded database with some clothing items already stored, you can keep them in the database or remove and add your own clothing!

 ## Files included